getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 f3( [1,2,3,4], 5, 6 );				// 1 2 [3,4] [5,6]
 ```

-There are two `...` operators in use here, and they're both gathering of values in arrays (`z` and `w`), though `...z` gathers from the rest of the values left over in the first array argument, while `...w` fathers from the rest of the main arguments left over after the first.
+There are two `...` operators in use here, and they're both gathering values in arrays (`z` and `w`), though `...z` gathers from the rest of the values left over in the first array argument, while `...w` gathers from the rest of the main arguments left over after the first.

 #### Destructuring Defaults + Parameter Defaults